imacdo2212/MP/Apex.md

 Global TACs are part of the exec hash chain and must be included in exec_id derivation so that same inputs + same TACs → same outputs.

 For replay, verifiers must fetch historic key snapshots and the Apex audit spine.

-12.12 Backwards Compatibility

-Planes that do not understand Apex global TACs must treat incoming TACs as audit-only and log a warning.
-Manifest tac_policy can include a compatibility_mode flag to control behavior.

-Example Interaction (Full)

-Admin calls POST /apex/tac/issue with duration_s = 4000 years and flags=[response-gate].

-Apex authorizes, issues TAC, records lock in audit, and publishes to planes.

-Plane MPS sees active lock; its in-file LOCKs that intersect the global scope are considered active and will enforce response-gate semantics.

-Any client request that would touch locked content returns REFUSAL(LOCK_ACTIVE) with audit ID.

 ---